Browse our guides or talk to our team.

 Once you have themes and ideas for what your product should do and how it should work, you need to break these ideas down into actionable steps.

 Further, making sure you're working on the features that matter most to your end user will keep you on track.
-Exercises like user story mapping and empathy mapping can help you clarify what functionality will matter most to your users.
+Exercises like user story mapping and empathy mapping can help you clarify what functionality will matter most to your users, and impact mapping can help you express how that functionality will help your product reach its business goals.

 For example, if you have a theme for allowing users of your mobile game app to play against a friend, you would need to break that into smaller features or stories.
 These could be ways to invite a friend, implementing a turn-based structure into your game, and adding a way to track scores and wins against friends.
 Story mapping or concept mapping can help you consider and identify all these opportunities.